Making Jerky

 1 tablespoon Worcestershire sauce

-1/4 teaspoon each of black pepper and garlic
+1/4 teaspoon each of black pepper and garlic powder

 1/2 teaspoon onion powder